-Laura Caccia - Researcher
+Laura Caccia - Consultant

 She has previously worked for the Oxford Hub, Oxford’s centre for coordinating social enterprise, and a number of student charity groups, including Oxfam, Amnesty International and Oxford Development Abroad.
 Her focus throughout these roles was raising awareness about educational issues in developing communities.
 She has taught in Tanzania, Uganda and South Korea, and is curious about how technology is making a unique stamp on communities of young people across the world.

 Laura graduated from the University of Oxford with a degree in English Literature in which her research focused on the emergence of a new genre of source code poetry in online hacker communities.
 For this she learnt the language Perl (to read their ‘Perls of Wisdom’) and has since caught the coding bug.